11.1 Wage Ranges

 11.2.2 Review of Position Job Family and/or Phase

-Any employee and/or supervisor/manager, Dean, Administrative Head or designate, who believes a position has significantly changed and the current placement no longer accurately reflects the position, may request a review.
+Any employee and/or supervisor/manager, Dean, Administrative Head or designate, who believes a position has significantly changed and the current placement no longer accurately reflects the position, may request a review, in writing.
 The review can occur only once per twelve (12) month period and will be conducted by Human Resources.

 11.2.3 Salary Adjustments through Transfer, Promotion, or Review